 Learn advanced tactics for penetration testing!

-Learn CSX-P concepts and applications!
+In-depth training on CSX-P concepts and applications.

 Learn basic forensics and documentation skills.

 Learn Linux commands, create objects, and establish network connections!

 Establish and secure networks from scratch!